How do I apply to The Graduate School @ UCA?

 - Any program-specific admission requirements (e.g. minimum test scores, interview, statement of purpose, essay or writing sample)

-Students applying for the Communication Science and Disorders (MS), Occupational Therapy (DOT), and Physical Therapy (DPT) apply to the UCA Graduate School AFTER YOU HAVE:
+Students applying for the Communication Science and Disorders (MS), Nursing (MSN or DNP), Occupational Therapy (OTD), and Physical Therapy (DPT) apply to the UCA Graduate School AFTER YOU HAVE: